JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/combat.md

 **Wolfram**: _"It doesn't matter; we must be prepared for whatever comes next.
 Keep your weapons down, and I'll a shout.
 Perhaps we can avoid bloodshed yet."_

 **Warden**: _"You bark a traditional warning in the direction of the barrow.
 There is no immediate response, then only a snicker.
 They appear to be laughing at you!
 Moments later, three figures step out of the mist and directly into your line of view, each brandishing a weapon.
 The largest of the three grins as he wields a two-handed war ax, and the other two (a man and woman who are clearly siblings) carry identical swords.
-Everyone roll a DEX save to see if you can act before they do."_
+Everyone roll a AGL save to see if you can act before they do."_

-> Wolfram, Lucius, and Freya each save DEX to see whether they can take a turn in the first round.
+> Wolfram, Lucius, and Freya each save AGL to see whether they can take a turn in the first round.
 Wolfram and Freya succeed, but Lucius does not.

 **Lucius**: _"Well, shoot.
 I guess I fumbled my cane sword in all the excitement?"_